shakes76/PatternFlow/recognition/README.md

 In both generator and discriminator i will be using leakyrelu activation function after convolutional and batch normalization layers.For last convolutional layer in generator tanh function is used.

+# Training process of GAN network:

+* Intially, generator starts with a random noise and generates a image.
+* Next, discriminator compares the image generated to original image and make a decision
+* Based on output of discriminator, generator produce more image trying to get similar images as traning goes on.
+* Combiner stacks up generator and discriminator together.
+* Most importantly in traning when genarator is in traning process discriminator remains static, and when discriminator is in traning process generator remains static.

+# Dataset used in this project:

+The Open Access Series of Imaging Studies (OASIS) is collection of neuroimaging datasets publicy available for study and analysis.The image data i will be working on contains longitudinal collections of brain images.Majorly images containing obtained from the subjects are used to study Alzheimer's disease.But i will be using nearly 9000 of these images to train a DCGAN model and generate new brain images.For futher detailed description of dataset refer http://www.oasis-brains.org.